Tag Archive for: Accounting

 Important-tax-dates-for-Q3-and-Q4

 Bookkeeper?
 Accountant?
 CPA?
 Which one does your business need, or does it need all three of them?
 Actually, it depends.
 Staying on top of your business’s finances is key for a small business owner, but you may need more than day-to-day bookkeeping.
 When you have more questions than a bookkeeper can answer, you’ll probably need to look into CPA services.
-Fortunately, Xendoo has you covered.
+Fortunately, xendoo has you covered.
 Read on to see if online CPA services are best for you and your business.

 What is a CPA?